 The Religious Experience Research Centre was founded by Sir Alister Hardy in 1969 at Manchester College, Oxford.
 The Centre's aim is to study contemporary accounts of religious or spiritual experiences.

-The Centre houses an archive with over 6,000 accounts of first-hand experiences of people from across the world who had a spiritual or religious experience.
-In addition to its archive of accounts the RERC houses a specialist collection of books and journals, organises a research seminar and conferences and publishes an online journal.
+The Centre houses an archive with over 6,500 accounts of first-hand experiences of people from across the world who had a spiritual or religious experience.
+In addition to its archive of accounts the RERC houses a specialist collection of books and journals, organises annual conferences and publishes an online journal.

 The RERC has an active group of researchers working on a range of projects.